Yagisan/yagisans_better_stellaris/README.md

   - [Megastructures](#megastructures)
     - [Gateways](#gateways)

+## Required DLC.

+As the Project has grown, and begun to utilise more and more new systems, introduced with DLC, Paradox Policy requires that those feature remain behind a DLC gate.
+Where possible features that require DLC are gated to simply not run if you are missing that DLC.

+- Distant Stars Story Pack
+  - Anomalies - Will disable these if not available
+- Federations Expansion
+  - Anomalies - Will disable these if not available
+- Nemesis Expansion
+  - AI Espionage - General
+- First Contact Story Pack
+  - AI Espionage - Primitives
+  - Starbase Types - Cloaking

 ## Jobs

 The Stellaris AI appears to be somewhat lazy in making sure it's pops are in the most efficient job.
 To give it a helping hand we force it to re-evaluate jobs a bit more often.
 Once every two years **or** when loading a save game, we will scan for all AI empires, and flag them to be checked.